Abu1Osama/chaabiassignment/README.md

 <h1>Typing World - Improve Your Typing Skills</h1>

-Typing World is a web application designed to help users enhance their typing skills, speed, and accuracy.
+Typing World is a functional and responsive web application designed to help users enhance their typing skills, speed, and accuracy.
 With interactive exercises and tests, users can practice typing and track their progress over time.

 <strong>Features:</strong>
 - Choose from a variety of typing exercises and tests.